curityio/dynamic-user-routing/README.md

 # User Regional Routing

-Routing OAuth requests to a user's home region, in a global deployment.\
+How to route OAuth requests to a user's home region, in a global deployment.\
 This ensures that Personally Identifiable Information (PII) never gets stored in the wrong region.

 ## Install Prerequisites